 Here are some recommendations for waterproof hiking pants by budget:

-- Columbia Convertible Men’s Waterproof Pants (decent quality and good price at approximately $55)
+- Columbia Convertible Men’s Waterproof Pants (decent quality and good price)

-- Arcteryx Gamma Men’s Waterproof Pants (really good quality but pricey at $160)
+- Arcteryx Gamma Men’s Waterproof Pants (really good quality but pricey)

-- Singbring Women’s Waterproof Pants (okay quality at good price of approx. $35)
+- Singbring Women’s Waterproof Pants (okay quality at good price)

-- Berghaus Women’s Deluge Waterproof Pants (good quality – actually is waterproof and not just water-wicking – approx. $75)
+- Berghaus Women’s Deluge Waterproof Pants (good quality – actually is waterproof and not just water-wicking, but a bit pricy)

 If You Are On a Limited Budget…